YuanchenBei/LRGA-vessel/README.md

 ```

 ## OGB Dateset
-The dataset [ogbl-vessel](https://ogb.stanford.edu/docs/linkprop/#ogbl-vessel) can be download and placed in `./dataset/ogbl_vessel/`.
+The dataset [ogbl-vessel](https://ogb.stanford.edu/docs/linkprop/#ogbl-vessel) should be download and placed in `./dataset/ogbl_vessel/`.

 ## Results on OGB-vessel